The skin on our faces may sag or lose elasticity as we age or lose a significant amount of weight.

 Other terms patients may hear that apply to this type of procedure would include C-lift, S-lift, lifestyle lift, and MACS lift.

-The common denominator of all these procedures is that they are less invasive with less undermining into the central part of the face, and the rejuvenation process is based on the tightening of the underneath layer of the face called the SMAS.
+2) The rejuvenation process is based on the tightening of the underneath layer of the face, called the SMAS.

 Dr. Core’s most effective procedure for facial rejuvenation in patients who have a moderate to extensive amount of relaxed skin and jowling of the lower face is called a sub-SMAS facelift.
 This term refers to the technique of identifying the layer in the face that is underneath the skin called the SMAS (submuscular aponeurotic system).
 This is the dense layer of tissue between the skin and the muscles of the face, which literally holds the face in place.